Pygocentrus/JeSuisVitale/README.md

 dataviz
 =======

-Data visualization student project about the french water system
+Data visualization student project about the french water system.
+This project was made by a student team from HETIC webschool, France. <br />
+Website's preprod available <a href="http://pierreguilhou.fr/sites/jesuisvitale/">Here</a>.

 ##Introduction
 <p>
-  This project was made by a student team from HETIC webschool, France.<br />
   Technologies involved :
   <ul>
     <li>Backbone.js </li>